xingyang-li/HybridConnectionManagerV2/README.md

 ### Run the Hybrid Connection Manager Service

 The Hybrid Connection Manager Service is a gRPC server that runs on the local machine and manages Hybrid Connection Listeners and proxies TCP requests to specified local endpoints.
-The service handles gRPC API requests initiated from the GUI or CLI to modify the Hybrid Connection.
+The service handles gRPC API requests initiated from the GUI or CLI to modify these Hybrid Connections.
 To run the service, open a console window and navigate to the build output directory for the HybridConnectionManagerService project:
 ```sh
 cd HybridConnectionManagerService/bin/Debug/netx.0
 ```